Online Astronomy eText: The Sky

 Here is the PZS triangle formed by the rising Sun:

-(1) the arc from the Zenith to the Celestial Pole, which is equal to 90 - the latitude
+(1) the arc from the Zenith to the Celestial Pole, which is equal to 90 - the observer's latitude

 (2) the arc from the Celestial Pole to the Sun, which is equal to 90 - the Sun's declination